JanVasko1/KM-Calendar_Reading/Libs/GUI/Information.md

 # Data
 ### Uploader
 **[!CAUTION]**
-Under Developemnt as whole functionality
+Under Development as whole functionality

 ### Export csv
 The processed result is automatically exported to the defined path and automatically opened by Windows in the format ready to “Copy + Paste” to TimeSheet on Sharepoint